 Another problem with oral infection is that it can work deep into the gum line, infecting the jawbone and the tissue that connects teeth to the jaw.
 This can cause tooth loss and, in the worst cases, loss of bone in the jaw.

 When our veterinarian finds a case of tartar, he'll suggest you schedule a dental cleaning appointment for your pet.
 This will begin with anesthesia to keep your pet calm and safe.
 This is a completely safe procedure; in fact, the American Veterinary Dental College does not recommend anesthesia-free pet dentistry, because it doesn't allow cleaning or inspection below the gumline, where the worst of the infections will occur.
 Once your pet is safely asleep, our veterinarian will x-ray, examine and thoroughly clean your pet's teeth, just like you experience in the dentist's office.

 Once your pet's teeth are clean, it's a great idea for you to keep them that way with regular brushing.
 If you've never brushed your dog's or cat's teeth before, it's going to be a learning process for both of you.
 Talk with our team and we'll be happy to show you the steps to take for keeping your pet's mouth cleaner between office visits.

-If your dog or cat hasn't had its teeth and gums checked in at least a year, it's important that you bring it in for an examination soon.
-Call our office at 913-884-8778 and we'll set an appointment for you and your furry family member.
+If your dog or cat hasn't had their teeth and gums checked in at least a year, it's important that you bring them in for an examination soon.
+Call our office at 913-884-8778 and we'll set up an appointment for your furry family member.